-Here are answers to some common questions people have about sailboats, and our sailing charters.
+Here are answers to some common questions people have about sailboats, and our sailing trips.
 If you have a question or concern not addressed here, please contact us and we’ll be happy to answer your questions! —Captain David Ryan

 Q: Should I be worried about getting seasick?

 A: It is quite rare for people to get seasick on our boats.
 The motion on our catamarans is very easy, and except for special trips we stay in smooth, sheltered waters.
 The catamaran design is very stable, and there’s none of the “heeling” (tipping) you may have experienced on other sailboats.
 Additionally, sails steady rolling motion so there isn’t the “wallowing” common on motor boats.
 If you’re in doubt, modern over-the-counter seasickness remedies are usually effective.